Empire State Bastard: “We’re going for extremity at all costs”

 Neil: “I don’t think he’ll be covering any of these.”

-Vernart: “We can’t even play them, never mind any bugger else!”
+Vennart: “We can’t even play them, never mind any bugger else!”

 Neil: “The way Mike writes the music is so complex.
 Getting to know the music is a real different headspace to any way we’ve worked before.
 When I’m writing songs, they’re a bit more logical.
 There’s always an endpoint of always wanting to reach a certain emotion or feeling.
 Whereas this is just about scraping through dirt.
 We’re only three shows in, but we’re finding how to represent that.
 Last night felt like the one show out of the three where it completely clicked.”